maelfabien/maelfabien.github.io/_posts/2019-8-4-TimeSeries3.md

 ![images](https://maelfabien.github.io/assets/images/ts2_2.png)

-- Step 1 : Make the Time Series Stationary (we'll cover that in this article)
+- Step 1: Make the Time Series Stationary (we'll cover that in this article)
-- Step 2 : Split the Time Series into a train and a test to fit future models and compare model performance.
+- Step 2: Split the Time Series into a train and a test to fit future models and compare model performance.
 If we are in prediction, we take the whole data as train and apply no test.
-- Step 3 : Rolling window forecasting.
-We fit the chosen model on all data available, and forecast the next value.
+- Step 3: Rolling window forecasting.
+We fit the chosen model on all data available and forecast the next value.
-- Step 4 : We attach the prediction of the previous step to the observations, and re-fit the model on all available data to make a prediction
+- Step 4: We attach the prediction of the previous step to the observations, and re-fit the model on all available data to make a prediction
-- Step 5 : Once we finished our rolling window and have an array of predictions, we just need to apply the inverse transformation that we applied for the stationarity transformations.
+- Step 5: Once we finished our rolling window and have an array of predictions, we just need to apply the inverse transformation that we applied for the stationarity transformations.
-- Step 6 : We can assess the performance of a model by applying simple metrics such as MSE.
+- Step 6: We can assess the performance of a model by applying simple metrics such as MSE.

 # II.
-Is the series stationary ?
+Is the series stationary?

-The first question you should ask is : Is the series stationary ?
+The first question you should ask is: Is the series stationary?
 There are several ways to check this :
 - by looking at the plots
 - by running an ADFuller test